Unlocking the Power of DeepSeek with Janitor AI: Your Ultimate Guide

 This must match a valid DeepSeek model identifier, such as:

-If the model name is wrong, Janitor AI will fail silently or return empty responses.
+If the model name is incorrect, Janitor AI will fail silently or return empty responses.

 Step 5: Adjust Model Parameters for Stability

 DeepSeek behaves differently from OpenAI or Claude.
-Default settings often produce unstable or overly verbose results.
+Default settings often yield unstable or overly verbose results.

 Recommended starting values:

-If responses feel erratic, lower temperature first, not top-p.
+If responses feel erratic, lower the temperature first, not the top-p.

 Step 6: Assign DeepSeek to a Character or Chat

-This step is often skipped.
-If you don’t explicitly assign the model, Janitor AI may fall back to a default provider.
+This step is often overlooked.
+If you don’t explicitly assign the model, Janitor AI may revert to a default provider.

 Step 7: Test with Controlled Prompts

-Before real roleplay or long chats, test with something simple:
+Before engaging in real roleplay or lengthy chats, test with something simple:

 “Respond in one sentence explaining what model you are.”

-If DeepSeek is working, it should answer immediately and consistently.
+If DeepSeek is functioning correctly, it should respond immediately and consistently.

 Common Errors and How to Fix Them